Inbibo/shift_docs/docs/reference/shift_catalogs/filesystem.md

 </figure>

 Operator to read the content from a given file.
 Optionally the reading mode can be modified.
-By default it is on reading mode.
+By default, it is in reading mode.
 The default encoding is utf-8, this can be updated by changing the encoding option.